Nitwel/Immersive-Home/docs/development/event-system.md

 ## Focus handling

 By default, every Node that has the `ui_focus` group is able to receive focus.
 When a node receives focus, the **_on_focus_in(event: [EventFocus](/reference/EventFocus.html))** method is called.
 When a node loses focus, the **_on_focus_out(event: [EventFocus](/reference/EventFocus.html))** method is called.

+The `ui_focus_skip` group can be added to a node to skip focus when clicking on it.
+The `ui_focus_stop` group prevents focus entirely on itself and its children.
+Useful for the Virtual Keyboard.